 early 14c., ruffelen, "to disturb the smoothness or order of," a word of obscure origin.
 Similar forms are found in Scandinavian (such as Old Norse hrufla "to scratch") and Low German (ruffelen "to wrinkle, curl;" Middle Low German ruffen "to fornicate"), but the exact relation and origin of them is uncertain.
 Also compare Middle English ruffelen "be at odds with, quarrel, dispute."

-early 14c., "to disturb the smoothness of," perhaps from Old Norse hrufla "to scratch," or Low German ruffelen "to wrinkle, curl," both of unknown origin.
-Meaning "disarrange" (hair or feathers) first recorded late 15c.; sense of "annoy, distract" is from 1650s.
+The meaning "disarrange" (hair or feathers) is recorded from late 15c.; the sense of "annoy, vex, distract" is from 1650s.
 Related: Ruffled; ruffling.

 "ornamental frill of textile material drawn up at one end in gathers or plaits," 1707, from ruffle (v.).
 The sense of "disturbance, perturbation" is by 1704.